 Travelers who arrive at sea ports and intend to visit the seaport cities or nearby provinces for tourist purposes are exempt from a visa, provided that their stay does not exceed seventy two (72) hours.

 Frequently Asked Questions

-- Your passport or travel document with an expiration date at least 60 days beyond the “duration of stay” of your e-Visa.
+- Your ordinary passport with an expiration date at least 6 months beyond the “duration of stay” of your e-Visa.